 - Choice of building materials- slab versus stumps, metal roof versus concrete tiles, lightweight cladding versus brickwork, fittings and fixtures – bathroom and kitchen tap fittings, tiles, window frames, double glazing, heating & cooling, lighting

 - The size of the extension obviously affects the cost

 - The extent of client involvement – does the client choose to perform any of the building works such as painting

 - Commencement and duration of the building works – does the project extend over the Christmas holiday break or during seasonal busy periods – this will add to any interest cost and/or rental costs if you need to move out

-- Town planning delays – this can result in additional costs and potentially add months to your building project or house renovation.
+- Town planning delays – this can result in additional costs and potentially add months to your home extension or house renovation.

-- Each builder will factor in a different profit margin for a professional builder’s quote.
+- Each builder’s quote will factor in a different profit margin at anywhere from 10-30% or more.